mex-fisheries/mex_ports/README.md

 There are \_\_ ports in the final data.
-154 individual ports are identified in mexican_ports.csv, 4 of which are on lakes and therefore are NOT coastline ports.
+154 individual ports are identified in mexican_ports.csv, 4 of which are on lakes and therefore are not coastline ports.
 51 of the total ports in mexican_ports.csv can be matched to ports in mex_large_scale_landing_ports.csv, which is reflected in the mex_ports_dictionary.csv file.
 17 ports found in mex_large_scale_landing_ports.csv cannot be accurately matched to